aurielfournier/CV/PDF_CV.md

 *In Review* **Fournier, A.M.V.**, Drake K., Touzer D. Krementz D.G.
 Rails Demonstrate Limited Migratory Connectivity East of the Rocky Mountains
 #Chapter 5
 *In Review* **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
 Virginia and Yellow Rail Autumn Migration Phenology and Habitat Use in the Mississippi Flyway
+- a - *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.
 -->

 - 5 - **Fournier, A.M.V.**, Welsh, K.J., Polito, M., Emslie, S. Brasso, R. Accepted *Historic mercury exposure in the Clapper Rail (Rallus crepitans) in coastal salt marshes of North Carolina* **Bulletin of Environmental Contamination & Toxicology**